-University teachers have shown having positive attitudes towards technology use for learning.
-However, it was also found that cheating and plagiarism become more common among students and these inhibit learner autonomy.
+University teachers have been reported having positive attitudes towards technology use for learning.
+However, it seems that cheating and plagiarism become more common among students and these inhibit learner autonomy.
 This also leads to the view that technologies in the class do not enhance learner autonomy, even they become constraints in learning.
-Teachers as agents of change need to change the way they teach to be more adaptive to the trend.
+Serious attempts are required by teachers as agents of change, that they need to change the way they teach to be more adaptive to the trend.